aaronzshey/nft-viewer/README.md

 ### What's in store

 A search function similar to a block explorer (though more limited in scope) would be interesting.
 Additionally, adding verification using the unused "numOfOwners" variable in the contract by searching block logs would also be interesting.

+I also initially intended the background of the